You Earned a Ticket!

 Mastering algebra doesn’t just happen.
 Compelling evidence suggests that if California is to sustain its role as a center of technology, the state should focus more on early math instruction.
 More students succeed when elementary teachers, and even preschool teachers, have stronger backgrounds and skills in teaching math to the youngest children.

-Standards set the high-level expectations for learning, but they need additional detail to be implemented.
+Standards set high-level expectations for learning, but they need additional detail to be implemented.
 In 2013, California adopted a curriculum framework to accompany and clarify the new standards.
 A curriculum framework is more specific than standards — it provides guidance and examples to help school districts and teachers think through their plans in actionable detail.
-The framework was set to be begin implementation in 2022.
+The framework began implementation in 2022, and was updated based on field research in 2023.

 To support K-12 computer science education, in 2019 California adopted the Computer Science Strategic Implementation Plan, which includes training materials for educators.
 The framework also includes major sections on computational thinking and computer science.
 California has neither dedicated funding for rigorous computer science professional development or course support, nor required high schools to offer it as a subject.